 I was going to do a separate article on things to do in Panama City separately since many of the top things to do in Panama are in the capital city, but really it would end up being repetitive so I’ve just put the 10 or so for the city in this post as one big post for Panama as a whole.

 In this article, I am going to focus on experiences in Panama.
-I have more articles coming soon with travel tips like transportation, currency, safety, etc and also an itinerary for two weeks that you’ll want to check out.
-In my upcoming itinerary, you’ll see full breakdowns of where I stayed, ate, and even more cool things to do in Panama City, Boquete, San Blas Islands, the Gulf of Chiriqui, and Bocas Del Toro.
-Stay Tuned!
+I have more articles you might want to check out like my complete guide to Panama with travel tips like transportation, currency, safety, etc and also a Panama itinerary for two weeks that you’ll want to check out.
+In my itinerary, you’ll see full breakdowns of where I stayed, ate, and even more cool things to do in Panama City, Boquete, San Blas Islands, the Gulf of Chiriqui, and Bocas Del Toro.

 37 Things to do in Panama